 His partnership with Seidenberg ensured that the promises of the Verizon merger were turned into practical realities as the firm charted its future as a national communications leader.

-With the challenges of the Verizon merger largely behind him, Seidenberg was well-positioned to guide the company toward new opportunities in a rapidly evolving technology marketplace.
+With the challenges of the Verizon merger largely behind him, Seidenberg was well-positioned to take the telecom giant to the next level.

 As sole CEO from 2002-2011, Seidenberg left an indelible mark on Verizon's focus on next-generation network technology.